angel420dev/420.Tech-Stardust-Beat-Snatcher/README.md

 ```

 ## NOTES
-- If you need Spotify support, you can use spotdl, which will search for the track on YouTube and download it.

 - To avoid issues with yt-dlp or spotdl, make sure ffmpeg is installed and added to your PATH (as it’s used for audio conversion).